-As a result of the extensions attributable to the implementation of the revised Rules for the regulation of distribution services, the Commission provided a further opportunity for stakeholders to make submissions on the Rule Change Proposal by 7 March 2008.
+As a result of extensions to the making of a draft Rule Determination attributable to the implementation of the revised Rules for the regulation of distribution services10, the Commission provided a further opportunity for stakeholders to make submissions on the Rule Change Proposal by 7 March 2008.
 Additional submissions were received from EnergyAustralia and Integral Energy.
-These are referred to as the EnergyAustralia and Integral Energy "2008 submissions", respectively.
+These are referred to as the EnergyAustralia and Integral Energy "first round 2008 submissions", respectively.